 We used the ArcheoTUI interface to solve a real-world assembly task.
 We scanned 8 fragments of a fountain that was found on the site of the Barzan thermae, Charente Maritime, France.
-The origin of the fragments is estimated to the 1st century AD.
-Figure 8 shows a photograph of the fragments.
+The origin of the fragments is estimated to the 1st century A.D.
+Figure 6(a) shows a photograph of the fragments.

 We reassembled the scanned fragments with our ArcheoTUI user interface.
-The fragments and the final assembly can be seen in (Figure 9).
+The fragments and the final assembly can be seen in Figure 6(b).
 We plan to continue the assembly of over 150 remaining fragments of the fountain by using the ArcheoTUI user interface.